Table of contents

 Forage puts students first.
 Our blog articles are written independently by our editorial team.
 They have not been paid for or sponsored by our partners.
 See our full editorial guidelines.

-Knowing how to get work experience when you’ve never worked before can feel like a paradox.
-You need job skills to get hired, but you also need a job to build those skills.
-What are your options?
+Getting work experience when you’ve never worked before can feel like a paradox.
+You need job skills to get hired, but you often need experience to build those skills.

 1. Get a Summer Job